j-seixas/feup-ltw/README.txt

 External libraries:
-Google fonts - Used for most of the fonts on the project Material.io - Used for the navigation b
+Google fonts - Used for most of the fonts on the project Material.io - Used for the navigation bar icons and button icons